 The accompanying notes are an integral part of these financial statements.

-RenaissanceRe Holdings Ltd. and Subsidiaries Consolidated Statements of Changes in Shareholders' Equity For the six months ended June 30, 2005 and 2004
+RenaissanceRe Holdings Ltd. and Subsidiaries Consolidated Statements of Income For the three and six months ended June 30, 2005 and 2004 (in thousands of United States Dollars, except per share amounts)

-(in thousands of United States Dollars) (Unaudited)
+(Unaudited)